How to Answer Security Questions the Right Way

-That security question you set years ago is likely a bigger risk than you think.
-It’s often treated as a simple backup, but for an attacker, it can be an easy front door to your account.
-The answers to the most common questions—your first pet’s name, your high school mascot, your hometown—are often scattered across your social media profiles and public records.
-This makes them a prime target for anyone doing a little online digging.
-Before you answer another vendor questionnaire, it’s crucial to understand this weak link.
-Here, we’ll break down the risks and provide example security questions that are actually secure.
+That security question you set years ago?
+It’s a bigger risk than you think.
+We treat it as a simple backup, but for an attacker, it’s an easy front door to your account.
+The answers to common questions—your first pet’s name, your high school mascot—are often scattered across your social media profiles.
+This makes them a prime target for anyone digging online.
+Before you have to answer security questions on a vendor questionnaire, it's crucial to fix this weak link.
+I'll show you the real risks and provide example security questions that are actually secure.

 Key Takeaways